Employment With a Disability

 Who Can Help Me Gain Employment?

-Although there are many changes taking place within the Australian Employment Services, at present Disability Employment Services (DES) is best prepared to help you prepare for, secure and maintain employment.
+DES providers can help you prepare for, secure and maintain employment.
 Your DES provider will work with you every step of the way to:

-• Prepare for work including access to job specific training courses
+- Prepare for work, including access to job-specific training courses.

-• Write your resume and prepare for interviews
+- Write your resume and prepare for interviews.

-• Provide information on local employment opportunities
+- Provide information on local employment opportunities.

-• Purchase work-related modifications, such as adjustments to your work environment or communication devices
+- Purchase work-related modifications, such as adjustments to your work environment or communication devices.

-• Provide ongoing on-the-job support when needed
+- Provide ongoing on-the-job support when needed.

-What If I Can’t Do The Job I Was Employed To Do?
+What If I Can’t Do the Job I Was Employed to Do?

 If you are unable to perform the role you were employed to do, it is important to discuss your concerns with the key people at your workplace.
 Together you can determine flexibility with the duties you perform, hours you work or whether modifications and/or technology can be implemented to support you.
-Generally, the key people within the workplace to best assist you are located in the Human Resources or Occupational Health & Safety departments.
+Generally, the key people within the workplace to best assist you are in the Human Resources or Health and Safety departments.

 It is also important to speak with members of your healthcare team, including your GP, to get guidance and professional support to ensure your employer is equipped with information pertaining to your workplace needs.
 An occupational therapist is trained to be able to assess and develop strategies to support you maintain employment.
 Speak with your GP to get a referral to a local occupational therapist.
-Alternatively, JobAccess have occupational therapists who will work with you and your employer to develop a plan to assist you with maintaining employment.

 I’m Scared I Might Lose My Job, What Now?

-Work Assist is available to you if you feel you’re at risk of losing your job due to your condition.
 Fortunately, you do not need to be receiving Centrelink benefits to access this program.
 Work Assist can be accessed through your local DES provider and can help you with:

 Should I Disclose My Condition to My Employer/Potential Employer?

 Disclosure is an individual choice that you can make based on your own personal circumstances.
 A question more specific to ask is: “Does my condition impact on my ability to undertake my job?”
 If the answer is “Yes”, there may be implications by you not disclosing.
-Work Assist provides a wealth of information available to you on disclosure, including:
+Work Assist provides a wealth of information on disclosure, including:

-• Deciding whether to disclose
+- Deciding whether to disclose.

-• When and what to disclose
+- When and what to disclose.

-• Disclosure: pre-interview, at interview or job commencement
+- Disclosure: pre-interview, at interview or job commencement.

-• How to talk with your employer about your condition
+- How to talk with your employer about your condition.

-You can access more information regarding disclosure at: Talking to Others About Your Disability.
+You can access more information regarding disclosure at Talking to Others About Your Disability.

 What Other Resources Are Available to Help Me?

-There is tremendous support in Australia to help you maintain employment.
+There is tremendous support in Australia to help you find and maintain employment.
 Please explore the links included on this page, and best of all, consult with your healthcare team to determine your needs in finding and maintaining employment.